radial/core-busyboxplus/README.md

 The included `run.sh` should do everything for you, but the steps are as
 follows:

-* in `/tarmaker`, the Dockerfile compiles the busybox image inside it's container.
+* in `/tarmaker`, the Dockerfile compiles the busybox image inside it's own docker container,
 * the resulting image is run so that we can
-* use `docker cp` to move the rootfs.tar into this repository directory
+* use `docker cp` to move the rootfs.tar into this repository directory,
-* the tar is verified using and then imported
+* then the tar is verified and imported

-CAVEAT: At the moment, the script imports the final image in two different ways because I think there is a docker bug in calculating the filesize of the image.
-Feel free to edit that last part of the `run.sh` and pick one of the two methods.
+## Future Versions

+* Compile cURL with support for more protocols
+* Add git back into the build (this was removed due to some serious bugs it introduced into the image)

 ### Credits